florianamette/florianamette/README.md

 ## Hey there! 👋

 I'm a **Cybersecurity Consultant** passionate about exploring every angle of digital security.
-At the moment, I’m dedicated to building an expansive, next-generation knowledge repository at [CyberLibrary](https://www.cyberlibrary.fr) — a resource designed as a more holistic, deeply structured alternative to something like HackTricks and all the awesome repositories.
+At the moment, I’m dedicated to building an expansive, next-generation knowledge repository at [Cyber Library](https://www.cyberlibrary.fr) — a resource designed as a more holistic, deeply structured alternative to something like HackTricks and all the ```awesome``` repositories.

 ### What’s CyberLibrary?

-**CyberLibrary** is your comprehensive guide to the entire cybersecurity ecosystem.
+**Cyber Library** is your comprehensive guide to the entire cybersecurity ecosystem.
 It goes beyond just offensive or defensive tactics, encompassing every layer and sub-discipline in a cohesive, ever-evolving resource.

 **Key Themes:**